jeanbou/MOOCs/Coursera/Google_IT_Support__Specialization/Course_3_Operating_Systems_and_You__Becoming_a_Power_User/Module3/Package_and_Software_Management_Graded_Quizz.md

 ### Question 2

-What does the following command do in Ubuntu:apt-get install NamePackage?
+What does the following command do in Ubuntu:dpkg -r UbuTestPackage?

 --